-In respect of domestic business the guidelines stipulated by RBI for managing Market Risk is followed such as - Preparation of Interest Rate Sensitivity statement on a monthly basis - Duration analysis of investments in the Trading book on a daily basis - VaR calculation of trading book investments on a daily basis excepting the equity portfolio - conducting stress test for liquidity risk / market risk on a quarterly basis. - Duration analysis of domestic balance sheet and impact on the Economic Value of Equity on a quarterly basis.
-Interest Rate sensitivity is reviewed on a monthly basis at the foreign centres and on a quarterly basis by ALCO at the corporate level
+In respect of domestic business the guidelines stipulated by RBI for managing Market Risk is followed such as - Preparation of Interest Rate Sensitivity statement on a monthly basis - Duration analysis of investments in the Trading book on a daily basis - VaR calculation of trading book investments on a daily basis excepting the equity portfolio - conducting stress test for liquidity risk / market risk on a quarterly basis. - Duration analysis of global balance sheet and impact on the Economic Value of Equity on a monthly basis.
+Interest Rate sensitivity is reviewed on a monthly by ALCO.

 Various prudential measures have been put in respect of market borrowing and lending in conformity with RBI guidelines for monitoring liquidity risk.
-Structural Liquidity statement is prepared on monthly basis and Short Term Dynamic Liquidity statement on a fortnightly basis and reported to ALCO.
+Structural Liquidity statement is prepared on daily basis and Short Term Dynamic Liquidity statement on a fortnightly basis and reported to Top Management / ALCO.
 Structural liquidity of international operations is being done on a quarterly basis at the corporate level.